pslucas0212/MicroShift-Demo-Setup/README.md

 $ gh repo clone redhat-manufacturing/device-edge-workshops
 ```

-If you need to update the repo, go to the ... direcotory and the sync command..
+If you need to update the repo, go to the device-edge-workshops directory and the sync command..
 ```
-$ gh sync repo
+$ gh repo sync
 ```

 Add your AWS credentials to your environment.
 Permanently persist add them to your ```~/.bash_rc``` file.
 You get the keys from your RHPDS open environment.